Liveaboard Diving in Marovo Lagoon

-There are a multitude of dive sites in this expansive area and all of our liveaboards take advantage of weather and current to ensure excellent diving every day.
+There is a multitude of dive sites in this expansive area and all of our liveaboards take advantage of the weather and current to ensure excellent diving every day.
 Here are a few memorable sites that may be visited on your dive expedition.

 Mabulo Island is a small island closer to the southeastern edge of Vangunu Island and is encircled with amazing dive sites.
 The northern side of the island holds a magical site called Mbulo Coral Castle which is built of an abundant variety of hard coral.
-These coral gardens are the home of shy cuttlefish and brightly coloured tropicals such as angels and butterfly fish.
+These coral gardens are the home of shy cuttlefish and brightly colored tropicals such as angels and butterflyfish.

-Begho Point extends off the eastern edge of Mbulo Island where massive schools of jacks, barracudas, mackerel share the space with grey reef, blacktip, and white tip sharks.
+Begho Point extends off the eastern edge of Mbulo Island where massive schools of jacks, barracudas, mackerel share the space with the reef, blacktip, and white tip sharks.

-Along the northeastern edge of Vanguna Island the double wall of smaller barrier islands provide the opportunity to dive the passages between the open sea and the lagoon.
-These dive sites are often host to sharks and other larger creatures.
+Along the northeastern edge of Vanguna Island, the double wall of smaller barrier islands provides the opportunity to dive the passages between the open sea and the lagoon.
+These dive sites often host sharks and other larger creatures.
 Njapuana East and West are two liveaboard dive sites that boast shark encounters as well as Lumalihe Passage.
 Lumalihe leads from Marovo Lagoon into The Slot.
-This site is best at incoming tide and is filled with diversity.
+This site is best at the incoming tide and is filled with diversity.
 Did we mention sharks?
 The shallows and the deep are equally enthralling.

 The region of Marovo Lagoon extends over many miles and is full of discovered and undiscovered sites.
 Our liveaboard dive cruises will ensure your days are spent logging the optimum number and quality of dives available in this underwater utopia.